-Everything there is to know about Ashjra’kamas, patch 8.3’s legendary cloak
+Everything there is to know about Ashjra’kamas, and the new catch ups to get this legendary cloak

 In Patch 8.3, we finally get a legendary item to upgrade and help us out.
 Because Wrathion is a one-trick pony, it’s a legendary cloak.
 Because Blizzard loves complicated names, it’s called Ashjra’kamas, Shroud of Resolve.
 No, we don’t know how to pronounce it either.

 But hey, unpronounceable repeats aside, getting the cloak takes a little legwork and there is a process to making your cloak more powerful while running patch 8.3’s new content.
 We’re here with everything you’ll want to know about the latest legendary and, more importantly, just how you’ll upgrade it.

 You won’t have to go searching for it, because the introductory quest for patch 8.3 will hand it to you at the end of the quest chain.
 It’s pretty involved, between 1.5 and 2 hours according to Wowhead, but it also goes over and unlocks all the new systems and mechanics in the patch: Titan Assaults, Horrific Visions, cleansing gear of Corruption, and even the new Essences.
 When you log in, you’ll get a pop-up for the quest.
 Alliance will want to head to Stormwind to speak with King Anduin Wrynn for An Unwelcome Advisor, while Horde will head to the Great Seal in Zuldazar to speak with Valeera Sanguinar for Return of the Black Prince.